ts-engine/docs/docs/new-package.md

 ---
 id: new-package
-sidebar_label: New Package
+sidebar_label: New package
-title: New Package
+title: New package
 ---

 import Tabs from '@theme/Tabs';